 Zinc's Food Sources and Its Roles in Your Body

 If you have a zinc deficiency, zinc is available in nutritional zinc supplement form and can also be found in various foods, most abundantly in foods sourced from animal meats, such as beef, chicken, and lamb, as well as from beans, nuts, fish, oysters, whole grain cereals, and dairy products, per medicalnewstoday.com.

-Per docsopinion.com, as you digest your zinc-containing food, zinc is released in the form of free ions.
+Docsopinion tells us that as you digest your zinc-containing food, zinc is released in the form of free ions.
 Most of those are absorbed by your small intestine and transported through your body to body tissues and fluids via a transport protein known as albumin.
 As this is going on, your body regulates its levels of zinc by making adjustments involving intestinal absorption and excretion.

 Following are some of zinc's best-known health benefits for your body, provided you are consuming sufficient amounts to meet your body's needs.
 As always, if you have any questions about any of those possible benefits of zinc, or to be checked for a zinc shortage if you are experiencing any of the symptoms listed above, be sure to discuss them with your doctor: